 The morphology, geology, and climate make CdS prone to erosion and ground movements.
 At least 19% of its slope is affected by landslides (Rault et al., 2022).
-The active landslides range from a large slow-moving landslide of hundred million cubic meters to rapid and catastrophic slope failure with a volume exceeding one million cubic meters.
+The active landslides range from a large, slow-moving landslide of 1×10^8 m3 to rapid and catastrophic slope failure with a volume exceeding 1×10^6 m3.

-Eleven slow moving landslides are identified in CdS (Figure 1).
-Their displacement rates range from a few cm/yr to 1.15 m/yr and can accelerate after intense rainfall events, particularly because of cyclonic activity (e.g Belle et al., 2014).
+Eleven slow-moving landslides are identified in CdS (Fig. 1).
+Their displacement rates range from a few centimetres per year to 1.15 m yr^{-1} and can accelerate after intense rainfall events, particularly because of cyclonic activity (e.g. Belle et al., 2014).
 These landslides are commonly observed on plateaus.
-They cover areas that vary from tens of thousands of square m to several square km.
-Hell-Bourg (HB) and Grand-Ilet (GI) are the largest inhabited slow-moving landslides in the cirque with volumes of 225×10^6 m3 and 215×10^6 m3, respectively (e.g. Rault et al, 2022).
+They cover areas that vary from tens of thousands of square metres to several square kilometres.
+Hell-Bourg (HB) and Grand-Ilet (GI) are the largest inhabited slow-moving landslides in the cirque, with volumes of 225×10^6 and 215×10^6 m3, respectively (e.g. Rault et al., 2022).